Government Council

 Use the accordion controls to toggle the visibility of each panel (below the controls).

-For the term from May 1st, 2022, to April 30th, 2023, the Government Council elected Ernst Stocker as its president and Mario Fehr as its vice president.
+For the term from May 8th, 2023, to April 30th, 2024, the Government Council elected Mario Fehr as its president and Natalie Rickli as its vice president.

 The order in which members are elected president depends on how long they have been in office.
 Newly elected members of the Government Council must usually wait until all members who have been in office longer than themselves have been president.
 Only then can they be elected vice president and subsequently president of the Government Council.